Mike Snoei

 Mike Snoei (born 4 December 1963) is a former Dutch football player and manager.
-He is currently in charge of Eerste Divisie side Telstar.
 During his playing days, Snoei played for Excelsior and Sparta Rotterdam in the Eredivisie and Eerste Divisie from 1982 to 1993.
 He was a member of the Dutch squad at the 1983 FIFA World Youth Championship.

 Playing career

 Born in Rotterdam, Snoei managed to carve out a ten-year playing career in the Netherlands in the top-tier Eredivisie and second-tier Eerste Divisie.
 He started his footballing career as a youth with Feyenoord, the biggest club in Rotterdam, before moving to second division side S.B.V.
 Excelsior.
 He stayed with Excelsior for six years from 1982 to 1986 before joining Sparta Rotterdam.
 While with Sparta, Snoei played in the Dutch top tier Eredivisie.

 Unfortunately, Snoei had to retire from the game in 1993 due to torn knee ligaments at the age of 29.

 Coaching career

 Youth coach: 1993–2002

 Following retirement from professional football, Snoei became a youth coach in the Netherlands, coaching various clubs from 1993 to 1996.
 Then in 1996, Snoei joined the Vitesse youth organization where he eventually rose to head coach of the main youth team at the club.